Lesson No. 1: Composition

 Lesson No. 1 applies repetitive techniques that Branca learned from Chatham and Jeff Lohn.
 It combines these minimal music compositions with the aesthetics of punk rock.
 Branca uses dense overtones and shifting melodies created from repeated electric guitar parts.
 The guitars build during extended crescendoes.

-"Lesson No. 1 for Electric Guitar" was inspired by Joy Division's 1980 single "Love Will Tear Us Apart" and the work of composer Steve Reich.
+"Lesson No. 1 for Electric Guitar" was inspired by the work of composer Steve Reich.
 It opens with two-note guitar figures similar to Reich's experiments with phasing.
 It introduces one-note parts on the organ and bass that gives the sense of harmonic progression, and drums enter the arrangement three minutes into the track.
 The piece is a structured improvisation where Branca specified the musical and tonal structures, but the strumming technique was improvised.

 "Dissonance" is performed by Branca and Michael Gross on guitar, F.L.
 Schröder on bass, Coleman on organ, Wischerth on drums, and Harry Spitz on sledgehammer.
 Its polyrhythms imitate the constant motion of urban life.
 "Bad Smells" was originally commissioned by Twyla Tharp for a dance piece but was instead included on a 1982 spoken word record by John Giorno.
 The song features five guitarists: Branca, Sublette, Rosenbloom, Moore, and Ranaldo.